(English as a Second Language)

 - Pippin Publishing offers Linking Language and the Environment: Greening the ESL Classroom by George M. Jacobs, Pramaranee M. Kumarasamy, Payomrat Nopparat and Susan Amy (ISBN: 0-88751-092-2).

 - Roy Schwab and Brad Stocker at Miami Dade Community College present A Green Curriculum for Advanced ESL Students, including units on biophilia, cosmology and bioregional awareness.
-(Their colleagues have posted several lesson plans on the Earth Ethics Institute's Faculty Lesson Plans with a Green Perspective webpage.
-Several of the links didn't work for me, but the ideas are there!)
+Their colleagues have posted several lesson plans on the Earth Ethics Institute's Lesson Plans or Course Modules with an Earth Literacy and Sustainability Perspective webpage.
+(On both sites, some of the links didn't work for me, but the ideas are there!)

 Could there be any learning more relevant than learning about one's place in the world, whether home country or new home?
 Learning a new language allows a learner to expand their sense of place — to see it through new eyes — and to gain a new appreciation for it.